Luxury homes in Plano, Texas

 starts here.

-Whether you are buying, selling, or relocating to Plano, Heera brings 12+ years of Collin County market expertise and a track record of $500M+ in closed transactions.
+Whether you are buying, selling, or relocating to Plano, Heera brings Collin County depth, an unhurried process, and honest market guidance from first conversation through closing.

 Schedule a Consultation